rocicorp/diff-server/README.md

 out of order.
 When this happens, the state of the database is rewound as necessary, and the transactions are replayed in the correct order.

 Consensus is achieved when all (or at least a majority) of known nodes have acknowledged up to a particular point in a history of transactions.
-The set of known node is managed using the same consensus rules.
+The set of known nodes is managed using the same consensus rules.

-The result is a disconnected DB with casual+ consistency that allows full multikey/multistatement transactions, and no manual conflict resolution required of developers.
+The result is a disconnected DB with causal+ consistency that allows full multikey/multistatement transactions, and no manual conflict resolution required of developers.

 # Requirements